Joshfairhead/Obsidian/Omnicient/Regen Foundation/Three Horizons Mapping.md

 ## Notes
+>Governance in an organization (or a domain within it) is the process of setting objectives and making and evolving decisions that guide people towards achieving those objectives.
+>
+>Operations is doing the work and organizing day-to-day activities within
+the constraints defined through governance.

 S3 Domains:
 > A domain is a distinct area of influence, activity and decision making
 within an organization.
 Inadequately defined domains typically lead to stakeholders having different assumptions about areas of responsibility and autonomy.